cookiejar/cookietemple/cookietemple/create/templates/cli/cli_python/{{cookiecutter.project_slug}}/README.rst

 Credits
 -------

-This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.
+This package was created with COOKIETEMPLE based on a modified `audreyr/cookiecutter-pypackage`_ project template using Cookiecutter_.

 .. _Cookiecutter: https://github.com/audreyr/cookiecutter
 .. _`audreyr/cookiecutter-pypackage`: https://github.com/audreyr/cookiecutter-pypackage